dimakatsoseleb/alx-system_engineering-devops/README.md

-Script that delete regular files (not the directories)with a.js extension that are present in the current directory and all subfolders.
+Script that counts the number of directories and sub-directories in the current directories' .The current and parent directories should not be taken into account .Hidden directories should be counted